davenquinn/geologic-patterns/docs/FGDC-documentation.md

 that sacrifice some fidelity for flexibility and ease of use.
 Paletted PNGs, with lower fidelity and file size, are also provided.

-Using SVGs is a *lot more* rendering work for the browser.
+SVGs are a *lot more* rendering work for the browser.
 Thus, the **png** versions of these symbols are recommended for most uses.
 For some uses, it may be desirable to downsample the images somewhat as well.